rom-orlovich/assignment-tedooo/README.md

 4. **Go to http://localhost:3000 and have fun**!

 ## Main Features:
-1. **Fetching Posts From Tedooo's API** - Fetching and displaying posts from Tedooo's API.
+1. **Fetching Posts From Tedooo's API**- Fetching and displaying posts from Tedooo's API.
+2. **Infinite Scrolling**:
-2. **Infinite Scrolling** - Scroll down until there are no more posts to display.
-For each scroll event, six new posts will show.
+   - Scroll down until there are no more posts to display.
+   - For each scroll event, six new posts will show.
-3. **Autocomplete Search Input** - Suggesting a list of post's title names from Tedooo's API. \
+3. **Autocomplete Search Input**:
+   - Suggesting a list of post's title names from Tedooo's API.
-The user can search posts by title and display them on the feed.
+   - The user can search posts by title and display the results on the feed.
+4. **Posts Memorization**:
-4. **Posts Memorization** - Change the URL's query params if the user has already watched the post and save the condition in the local storage.  \
+    - Change the URL's query parameters if the user has already watched the post.
+    - Save the indicator if the user watched the post in the local storage.
-When the user watches the post again, the URL won't change.
+    - When the user will watch the post again, the URL won't change.

+## What's next?:
+- **Implements CRUD Actions of Posts, Comments, Likes** - Create/Read/Update/Delete posts, comments, likes.
+- **React App Optimizition**:
+   - Minimizing Material UI bundling size.
+   - Optimizing posts' images loading.
+   - Implementing components' lazy loading.
+- **Cypress Tests** - Implementing End to End tests using Cypress.